 Sunrise on the Walls of Khiva: A Khiva Silk Road Morning

-The alarm went off at 5:15 AM and I considered ignoring it.
-The guesthouse bed — a surprisingly comfortable mattress in what was once a 19th-century merchant's storage room — wanted me to stay.
-The October night had been cold in a way that only desert nights manage: dry, still, the kind of cold that makes blankets feel essential rather than optional.
+The alarm goes off at 5:15 AM and the temptation to ignore it is real.
+The guesthouse bed — a surprisingly comfortable mattress in what was once a 19th-century merchant's storage room — makes a persuasive case for staying put.
+October nights out here turn cold in a way only the desert manages: dry, still, the kind of cold that makes blankets feel essential rather than optional.

-But I'd come to Khiva specifically for this.
+But there's one reason to come to Khiva and set that alarm.
 The walled city at dawn.
 The light before the tour buses from Urgench arrive.
-The moments when a UNESCO World Heritage Site belongs to its residents and its cats.
+The hour when a UNESCO World Heritage Site belongs to its residents and its cats.

 The City Before It Wakes

-I walked out of the guesthouse at 5:30 AM.
-The alley was dark — no streetlights inside the old walls.
-The mud-brick walls on either side rose three metres high, still radiating the faint warmth they'd absorbed the previous afternoon.
-A cat sat on a ledge, watching me with the territorial indifference that Khiva's cats have perfected over centuries.
+Step out of the guesthouse at 5:30 AM and the alley is dark — no streetlights inside the old walls.
+The mud-brick walls rise three metres high on either side, still radiating the faint warmth they soaked up the previous afternoon.
+A cat sits on a ledge, watching with the territorial indifference Khiva's cats have perfected over centuries.

-The call to prayer started from the Juma Mosque.
-Not amplified — or if it was, the speaker was modest.
-The sound bounced between the walls, multiplied by the alleys, arriving from every direction at once.
-I'd heard the call to prayer in Istanbul, in Cairo, in Marrakech.
-In Khiva, inside the walls, with the sound reflecting off mud-brick surfaces that have been standing for hundreds of years, it felt different.
+The call to prayer starts from the Juma Mosque.
+Not amplified — or if it is, the speaker is modest.
+The sound bounces between the walls, multiplied by the alleys, arriving from every direction at once.
+You may have heard the call to prayer in Istanbul, in Cairo, in Marrakech.
+In Khiva, inside the walls, with the sound reflecting off mud-brick surfaces that have stood for hundreds of years, it lands differently.
 Older.
-Like the sound had been made here before and the walls remembered it.
+As if the sound has been made here before and the walls remember it.

-I reached the West Gate stairway and climbed.
-The steps were uneven — packed earth and broken brick — and my shoes slipped once on dew-damp stone.
-A handrail would have been nice.
-A handrail would have ruined it.
+The West Gate stairway waits at the end of the alley.
+The steps are uneven — packed earth and broken brick — and a shoe will slip on dew-damp stone.
+A handrail would be nice.
+A handrail would also ruin it.

 The View From the Western Wall